ethanbradley/nihpc-documentation/docs/Getting Started.md

     ![PuTTy Auth](assets/PuTTy3.png)

   4. Go back to the tab "Session" and save the created session, it will appear in the big box.
-To connect, just select your session from the box, and click on "Open" at the bottom of the window.
+To connect, select your session from the box, and click on "Open" at the bottom of the window.

 ## Copying data to Kelvin2
 To copy files across to kelvin use pscp or scp.
 Give the full path to the directory/file to be copied and connect using your credentials, like below:<br />